Mansour (TV series): Broadcast

-In January 2013, Mansour debuted its 13-episode run on some of the UAE's major channels, including the Abu Dhabi Emirates channel and Sama Dubai TV.
+In January 2013, Mansour debuted its 13-episode run on some of the UAE's major.
 Mansour was then extended for a second season, but it would no longer be produced by Fanar Productions.
 The second season was instead produced by Cartoon Network Arabic and Twofour54, with Mubadala keeping its stay on the project as its main source of funds.

 On March 30, 2014, Mansour aired on Cartoon Network Arabic, introducing the show to a wider audience across the MENA region.
-A third season has been commissioned by Cartoon Network Arabic and is set to finish up by 2017.
+A third season has been commissioned by Cartoon Network Arabic and released in 2017.
+A fourth and fifth season of the series was also released in 2018 and 2019.

+On December 2, 2018, Mansour aired on RCTI in Indonesia, being the second dub of the show.

+On November 10, 2021, the series became available in other languages such as Standard Arabic, English, Portuguese, Spanish, Urdu and Hindi.